sumanstats/rakurstudio/README.md

 You are done!!

-Get involved in your research with **Perl 6** as a powerful scripting, OOP and functional language with awesome regex grammars.
+**Perl 6** is a powerful scripting, OOP and functional language with robust regex grammars.